As an Amazon Associate I earn from qualifying purchases.

 However, you’ll want to thoroughly clean any thrifted toys before handing them over to your children (especially if they’re little).

 The majority of toys at thrift stores can be cleaned by wiping them off with disinfectant wipes.
 For more significant cleaning submerge toys (without electronics) in a solution of 1 gallon of water with 1/2 cup of bleach.
-After soaking them for 5 minutes rinse with warm water let them air dry before returning them to your children.
+After soaking them for 5 minutes rinse them with warm water and let them air dry before returning them to your children.

 Wooden or fragile toys are more difficult to clean.
 In general wooden toys should be passed on but, if you’re insistent, try cleaning them with a spray bottle containing a 50/50 solution of vinegar and bleach before wiping them off.